Malaysian ex-PM Najib arrives in court for graft verdict

 The outcome is widely seen as a test of the rule of law five months after a new government took power.
 Najib’s Malay party returned to office as a key player in the new ruling alliance, less than two years after its shocking ouster in 2018 elections driven by public anger over the 1MDB scandal.

 Security was tight at the courthouse, with the public barred from entering and staff spraying hand sanitizer for media outside.
-A crowd of supporters was gathering as Najib, wearing a mask and beige suit, entered the building.
+As Najib, wearing a mask and beige suit, entered the building a crowd of supporters gathered outside, some wearing shirts reading “bossku,” or “my boss.”

 Najib, 67, said in a Facebook post late Monday that he was prepared to fight to the end.
 He said he would appeal if he was found guilty, and expects prosecutors to appeal if he was acquitted.